-Something may instantly appear as a strong argument against the popular claim about their guns somehow protecting them from possible domestic or foreign "oppression".
+Something may instantly appear as a strong argument against the popular explanation for that peculiar massive armament---like somehow "protecting them from possible domestic or foreign oppression".

-Namely, we are not really hearing from the global news anything about those gun-less westernized societies suffering from any form of oppression.
-"Oppression" is actually a little tricky word, because it's not any secret in most of the so called "free world" that democracies are merely a "tranquilizing" front behind which those richest and their political puppets are doing whatever they please.
+Really?
+For, we are not hearing from the global news anything about those gun-less westernized societies suffering from any form of oppression.
+Now, truth be told, "oppression" is actually a little tricky word, because it's not any secret in most of the so called "free world" that democracies are merely a "tranquilizing" front behind which those richest and their political puppets are doing whatever they please.

-So, we could talk about different forms of oppression, which would raise the question pertinent to our topic at hand---how do you figure that handguns are really a match to the force of a hypothetical oppressive, even fascistic rule, if it ever came to that need to defend yourselves from it?
+So, we could talk about different forms of "oppression", which would raise the question pertinent to our topic at hand---how do you figure that handguns would be a match to the force of a hypothetical oppressive, even fascistic rule, if it ever came to that need to defend yourselves from it?

-Really, what's the strategy?
-The scenario that comes to mind is a sort of pathetically humorous---a bunch of overweight dads and grandpas with their pistols against the mightiest military in the world.
+Let's see, what would be the strategy?
+The scenario that comes to mind is a sort of pathetically humorous---a bunch of overweight dads and grandpas with their pistols against the "mightiest military in the world".
 Of course, again, we are talking about hypotheticals, and yet, they have their realistic note in people's explanations for why they buy guns.

 Sparta the Greatest